Where We Are Located:

 Why You Should Come:

-Unblemished by high-rises, Flagler Beach welcomes visitors from the start with miles of unobstructed views along A1A, so taking the scenic route is not a choice, but a must.
+Unblemished by high-rises, Palm Coast and the Flagler beaches welcomes visitors from the start with miles of unobstructed views along A1A, so taking the scenic route is not a choice, but a must.
 You won’t find any chain hotels or restaurants, so expect to be greeted and treated like a friend by the locals.
 And the reception continues each step you take along the cinnamon sand, pet-friendly beaches.
 We have been able to maintain a tranquil spirit by keeping things simple and undisturbed.

 You are more likely to see dolphins and loggerhead turtles then rowdy spring breakers.
 Don’t be surprised to see traffic come to a standstill when sea turtles stroll too near the road, as locals regularly get out of their vehicles to move them to safer ground.